 - They are dead.
 Thus, remove them from the aquarium.
-Because if starfish deteriorate at the tank, it will produce a high level of ammonia.
+Because if starfish deteriorate in the tank, it will produce a high level of ammonia.

-- High level of ammonia not good for other reef fish and corals that exist in aquarium
+- High levels of ammonia are not good for other reef fish and corals that exist in aquarium

 Are sand sifting starfish poisonous to us?